thedava/dod-lite/docs/04-Adapters.md

 );
 ```

 ## Middleware Adapters

 Middleware adapters do not store data themselves.
 They provide additional functionality on top of other adapters.
 Middleware adapters can be nested to provide more complex functionality.

 ### Index

 The `IndexAdapter` provides an index for documents.
 This index is used to speed up the readAll functionality.
-The index is stored in a separate collection.
+The index is stored in a separate collection (default collection: `.meta`).

 ```php
 // Store data in memory and use an index